Who would have guessed — when I tilted my heart

 I do!
 I do!

 worlds of stars, sweetly singing!

 has made of me.

-But will you nonetheless
+But could you nonetheless

 accept the possibility

-and go love adventuring?
+and likewise go love adventuring?

-If you’d like, we all could earnestly
+If you’d prefer, we could earnestly

-talk it through.
+and objectivity talk it all through.